 When you wake up at the same time every day, regardless of when you go to bed, you help your body’s circadian rhythm.
 This is what helps you feel tired at night and most energetic during the day.

-If you wake up at inconsistent times, your body is unsure of when to release melatonin in the day, making you more likely to experience sleep deprivation or to develop.
-You don't have to become an early morning person, just to find a time to wake up that works best for you.
+If you wake up at inconsistent times, your body is unsure of when to release melatonin in the day, making you more likely to experience sleep deprivation or develop.

 Instead of sleeping late on weekends, wake up around your usual time and have a late-morning nap.
-This maintains your sleep cycle while still allowing yourself the blissful weekend rest.
+This maintains your sleep cycle while still allowing yourself a blissful weekend rest.